harrymkt/zluinav/content/docs/extra/frontmadder.md

 - `alt`(string) optional: the alt text of the featured image.
 Requires the `img` variable to be set.

 ## search
-Toggles search indexing for this page.
+bool: Toggles search indexing for this page.
 Available for pagefind format.
 Defaults to what it is set in the `searching` object of the config.